Updated April 27, 2023

 Difference Between Business Intelligence vs Data Warehouse

-Head to Head Comparison Between Business Intelligence vs Data Warehouse (Infographics)
+Head-to-Head Comparison Between Business Intelligence vs Data Warehouse (Infographics)

 Key Differences Between Business Intelligence vs Data Warehouse

-- DW teams use tools like Ab Initio Software, Amazon Redshift, Informatica etc. while BI teams use tools like Cognos, MSBI, Oracle BI, Pentaho, QlikView, etc.
+- DW teams use tools like Ab Initio Software, Amazon Redshift, Informatica, etc., while BI teams use tools like Cognos, MSBI, Oracle BI, Pentaho, QlikView, etc.

-Business Intelligence vs Data Warehouse Comparision Table
+Business Intelligence vs Data Warehouse Comparison Table

 |Basis for Comparison||Business Intelligence||Data Warehouse|